kantord/pyanist/README.md

 To see the list of all 5000 different chords you can use with Pyanist, [see this CSV file](./docs/all_chords.csv).

+## Learning Pyanist

+There is a course designed to learn the most useful chords in Pyanist.
+This course teaches the top *100* words, and is split into 10 lessons.

+You will probably need to practice each lesson multiple times on different days before the chords are committed to your muscle memory.

+In order to practice the lessons, you can simply open the text files and manually copy them by typing and chording them into a text editor.
+Alternatively, you can use [Monkeytype](https://monkeytype.com/), which will also measure your performance.
+Monkeytype allows you to practice a custom file, which is the feature you will need to use in order to practice these lessons.

+The lessons available:

+* [Lesson 1](docs/lesson_1.txt) - the and have with for you this they from say
+* [Lesson 2](docs/lesson_2.txt) - their his but not what would she about people there
+* [Lesson 3](docs/lesson_3.txt) - think know which make will could year because can time
+* [Lesson 4](docs/lesson_4.txt) - who get her other when them just some take all
+* [Lesson 5](docs/lesson_5.txt) - into your these come through than first one something like
+* [Lesson 6](docs/lesson_6.txt) - then more want out him thing see look government those
+* [Lesson 7](docs/lesson_7.txt) - should also between school now student American woman another more
+* [Lesson 8](docs/lesson_8.txt) - child there here well its how find really our very
+* [Lesson 9](docs/lesson_9.txt) - country after become tell many give question two problem only
+* [Lesson 10](docs/lesson_10.txt) - world still back different family even against company good way

 ## Attributions/sources

 ./word-freq-top5000.csv - https://raw.githubusercontent.com/filiph/english_words/master/data/word-freq-top5000.csv (MIT)